spoonertaylor/nba_player_ids/README.md

-# bbref_player_ids
-Get basketball-reference player id's
+# Get basketball-reference player id's

+You can use the functions in the script to get all the basketball-reference player id's from a given season or over the span of multiple seasons.

+Testing and documentation is still going on, please give feedback as you use!